luisgerhorst/ccms/README.md

 ### Installing in a subdirectory

 Open `config.json` and change `root`, don't enter a slash at the end.
+If you're running CCMS in `/` enter an empty string.